This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 (9) At La Trobe University, students must:

-- attacking a person (physically, psychologically or sexually);
+- attacking or threatening to attack a person (physically, psychologically or sexually);

 - verbally abusing a person or using offensive language;